Yoeri-z/stateful_inheritance/README.md

 -->

 Stateful inheritance is a state management solution that attempts to stay inline with the 'flutter' way of doing things (whatever that means).
+Note: This package is more of an experiment than something that should be actually used in an application, it is probably wise to choose a more popular solution for your projects.

 ## Features